Mary Berry’s chocolate cake recipe is an easy recipe you’ll want to make over again.

-If you're following this chocolate cake recipe and your chocolate cake is cracking, you could be putting your cake on the wrong shelf in your oven.
-Thankfully Mary Berry has some advice on how to prevent this from happening!
-She told Women’s Weekly: ‘To avoid cakes cracking don’t bake them too high in the oven, If you do the crust forms too soon and cracks as the cake continues to rise.’
+If your cakes often crack, you could be putting your them on the wrong shelf in your oven.
+Thankfully Mary Berry has some advice on how to prevent this from happening.
+She told Woman’s Weekly: ‘To avoid cakes cracking don’t bake them too high in the oven, If you do the crust forms too soon and cracks as the cake continues to rise.’

 There are a few things you can try to ensure your chocolate cake is moist after baking.
 Make sure you bake the batter as soon as it’s mixed, and resist opening the oven door until it’s at least three quarters cooked.
-Also, resist adding to much coco powder - stick to the chocolate cake recipe measurements - as too much extra cocoa powder can make it dry.
+Also, avoid adding to much coco powder - stick to the chocolate cake recipe measurements, as too much powder will make it dry.

-No body wants cake crumbs mixed in with their smooth icing!
-Thankfully, Mary Berry has the perfect advise for this chocolate cake recipe.
-She told Women’s Weekly: ‘When icing a cake, seal the top with apricot jam first to prevent crumb contamination.
+Nobody wants cake crumbs mixed in with their smooth icing!
+Thankfully, Mary Berry has the perfect advice for this chocolate cake recipe.
+She told Woman’s Weekly: ‘When icing a cake, seal the top with apricot jam first to prevent crumb contamination.
 Add liquid gradually to icing, too.
 You can always add more and a thicker icing works better than one that runs off the sponge.’